The magazine of Glion Institute

 Internships in particular provide you with an opportunity to gain practical skills and first-hand insights into the industry.
 For example, you may be able to shadow a hotel manager or restaurant manager; or work with a team of event planners to plan a conference.
 This direct professional experience can help you build your confidence, gain practical skills, and make valuable industry connections.
 Additionally, it can help you identify the areas within the hospitality and tourism industry that interest you the most.

-Networking is crucial in any industry, and hospitality is no exception.
 By studying at Glion you will join an élite, worldwide alumni network that is now 16,000-strong and counting!

 Glion alumni are only too happy to support one another in their business and career endeavors.
-The network is your ready-made, gold plated international contact book; once you are part of it you will be able to interact with fellow alumni online as well as participating in exclusive alumni events staged throughout the world.
+The network is your ready-made, gold plated international contact book; once you are part of it you will be able to interact with fellow alumni online as well as participate in exclusive alumni events staged throughout the world.

 It means you are never alone, no matter where – or to which industry – your career takes you.
 That’s an incredible extra return on your investment in a Glion education!